brandonaornelas/ISQS-3358/README.md

 Notes and Hints:

 Reduce redundancy in your code by creating a loop to iterate through each webpage.
+Requirements:
+Before running the script, make sure to install the required Python libraries using pip:

+# Copy code
+pip install requests

 # Lab 2 - Web Scraping with Requests and BeautifulSoup
 Instructions: